godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

     module_env.Append(CCFLAGS=['-O2']) # Flags for C and C++ code module_env.Append(CXXFLAGS=['-std=c++11']) # Flags for C++ code only

-And finally, the configuration file for the module, this is a simple python script that must be named ``config.py``:
+And finally, the configuration file for the module, this is a Python script that must be named ``config.py``:

 .. code-block:: python